HS1511-Game-Project/Game-Project/README.md

 int getExchangeRate (Game g, int player, int disciplineFrom, int disciplineTo);
 ```

-## Important Things To Note
+## NOTES
-allPlayersInfo is a struct of the structs of playerInfo.
+- Remember that all of the information about the functions are available on the Game.h page.